Practical Pricing Strategy That Will Boost Profit

 Pricing Strategies for Small Businesses

-This is the most common.
-Prices are set using competitors as a baseline.
+This pricing strategy is the most popular.
+Competitors’ prices serve as a baseline.
 Other factors, such as demand and brand value, are secondary.

-This method is the easiest.
-It’s also an effective method to use if you don’t have a specific target customer profile or want to sell at high volumes.
+This pricing strategy is the easiest to follow.
+It is effective if you don’t have a specific target customer profile or sell at high volumes.

-This is a simple pricing method that involves adding a percentage to the cost of goods and services.
-For example, if a product costs $50 to produce, and the goal is to make a 20% profit, the price of the product would be $60.
+To use this simple pricing strategy, the company adds a percentage to the cost of goods and services.
+For example, if a product costs $50 to produce, and the goal is to make a 20% profit, the product’s price would be $60.

-This pricing method is better for businesses that sell low-cost goods and services.
+This method is better for businesses that sell low-cost goods and services.

-Hourly pricing is a popular method for individual service-providers such as attorneys, plumbers, and consultants.
-A “fair” hourly charge is based on average market rates.
+Hourly pricing is also popular.
+It is a favorite among service providers such as attorneys, plumbers, and consultants.
+Prices are set at an hourly fee and based on average market rates.

-The provider’s opinion of his or her services (quality, expertise, etc.) comes into play.
+The provider’s opinion of their services (quality, expertise) comes into play.
 Often, this will affect whether prices are above, below, or on par with market averages.

-This can be a difficult pricing strategy because defining a “fair hourly rate” is subjective.
+This pricing strategy can be challenging because a “fair hourly rate” is subjective.

-This pricing strategy is popular among startups.
-The concept is to charge below-market prices in the beginning to get customers.
-Prices will increase as the business grows.
+Penetration pricing strategy is popular among startups.
+The concept is to charge below-market prices at launch to get customers.
+Then, prices increase as the business grows.

-Using this method, the business creates a fixed price for work over a defined timeframe.
+With project-based pricing, the company creates a fixed price for work within a specified timeframe.

 Some key takeaways from this article are:

 - Not everyone buys on price.
-Look for customers who appreciate the quality of work you do and the value you offer.
+Instead, look for customers who appreciate the quality of work you do and the value you offer.

-- Avoid chasing competitors’ and focus on creating perceived value.
+- Avoid chasing competitors’ prices and focus on creating perceived value.